There are many scenarios in which an individual can have the need to operate and manage more than one customer account with a web hosting company.

 A User represents an individual person.

-Every person who requires the ability login to the client area of a WHMCS powered web host needs a User account, and each User can be associated with and have access and permissions defined for as many different Client Accounts as they need.
+Every person who requires the ability to log in to the client area of a WHMCS powered web host needs a User account, and each User can be associated with and have access and permissions defined for as many different Client Accounts as they need.

 A Client Account represents a business or other entity who is the billable party.